jbosstools/jbosstools-fuse/Contributing.md

 Don't forget the code sign-off (_-s_) in the above comment or your PR will not be accepted.
 Then it's time to check for any recent changes that were made in the official repository meanwhile:

-    git checkout master               # switches to the 'master' branch git pull --rebase upstream master # fetches all 'upstream' changes and merges 'upstream/master' onto your 'master' branch git checkout FUSETOOLS-1234       # switches to your topic branch git rebase upstream master        # re-applies your changes on top of the latest in master (i.e., the latest from master will be the new base for your changes)
+    git checkout main               # switches to the 'main' branch git pull --rebase upstream main # fetches all 'upstream' changes and merges 'upstream/main' onto your 'main' branch git checkout FUSETOOLS-1234       # switches to your topic branch git rebase upstream main        # re-applies your changes on top of the latest in main (i.e., the latest from main will be the new base for your changes)

 If the pull grabbed a lot of changes, you should rerun your build with tests enabled to make sure your changes are still good.